ryaneusebi/PINN-TC/readme.md

 Author: Ryan Eusebi

 Contact email: reusebi@caltech.edu

 Date: 11/20/2023

 Please contact me if you are using this code and have any questions!

+This code was used in Eusebi et al. (2023) for reconstructing 3D hurricane velocity and pressure fields with a physics-informed neural network using sparse observations.

 Note that this code has been adapted from Raissi et al. (2019), so one can also refer to their code linked at: